Raman281990/KnapsackOptimizer/README.md

 This endpoint is used for shutting down the service.

+# Technologies used
+* Spring boot
+* Mysql -Database
+* Docker for building/running/deploying the Application

 # Instructions to run the Application

 1) Clone the code from Github repository: https://github.com/Raman281990/KnapsackOptimizer.git